Sphee2/SEF_FR/README.md

 - AI now can use NVG instead of flashlights
 - New keybinds to control NVG light
 - Enemy suspects can now remove wedges (50% chance) and barricade just after.
+- Enemies can use flashlights (chance depending on enemy skill)

 REMOVED
 - Optiwand now cant mirror under the door